IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 provided by C++ functions shipped with the ``endf-parserpy`` package.
-During the installation via ``pip install`` or equivalent means, an attempt is made to compile the C++ source code to Python modules.
-If all required build tools are available on your system and hence the compilation is successful, you can benefit from accelerated parsing and writing of ENDF-6 files by using the :class:`~endf_parserpy.EndfParserCpp` class.
+During the installation via ``pip install`` or equivalent means, an attempt is made to compile the C++ source code to Python modules if pre-compiled binary wheels for your platform are not available.
+Provided that a binary exists for your platform or the compilation from source is successful, you can benefit from accelerated parsing and writing of ENDF-6 files by using the :class:`~endf_parserpy.EndfParserCpp` class.

 The interface of the :class:`~endf_parserpy.EndfParserCpp` class closely mirrors the one of the :class:`~endf_parserpy.EndfParser` class,